Matus28/Weather-web-application/README.md

 # Weather-web-application
 Application to show actual weather and forecast for specific city.
-To get access to the application the basic registration is needed.
+To get access to the application you can either use predefined user01 credentials or make the basic registration.
 After authentication user gets access to look for a specific city weather and creates own list of city he is interested in with actual weather and forecast for 3 or 7 days.<br/><br/>
 Link to [https://weather-web-application-app.vercel.app/](https://weather-web-application-app.vercel.app/)